 When we’re growing up or, heck, when we’re fully grown, all of us have pie in the sky goals.
 For those who envision life in the studio, stage, and screen, one of the dreams is to receive support from, encouragement, and cosign by a legend in that art form.

 We are very happy to introduce you to Hip Hop artist and lyricist Rah Deluxe.
-Born Ryan Alexander Anderson, this self-taught writer of discerning lyrics whose multiple albums (“Deadly East Deluxe” and “Beneath the Tunnels”) were born of appreciation of Big Pun, “Rap City”, and his ability to rhyme, has donated something that was bestowed upon him by the iconic GrandMaster Caz.
+Born Ryan Alexander Anderson, this self-taught writer of discerning lyrics, whose multiple albums were born of appreciation of Big Pun, “Rap City”, and his ability to rhyme, has donated something that was bestowed upon him by the iconic GrandMaster Caz.

 It went down like this: born in Baltimore and raised between there and the Bronx, Rah was in Crotona Park in July 2015 to attend Tools of War Park Jam, a grassroots Hip Hop event designed to inform and educate people about Hip Hop and social and political issues.
-Rah gave him a copy of “Deadly East Deluxe.”
-One week later, after complimenting the album’s – and Rah’s – lyrics and metaphors, Caz welcomed him to the GrandMaster Caz Entertainment (GMC) family.
+Rah gave him a copy of his demo, which was called “Deadly East Deluxe.”
+One week later, after complimenting the demo’s – and Rah’s – lyrics and metaphors, Caz welcomed him to the GrandMaster Caz Entertainment (GMC) family.

 In 2016, Rah recorded and filmed the video for “Monster Jam”, a modern track touched by the beats and tones of classic Hip Hop with lyrics representing life today.
 In this song, GrandMaster Caz identified Rah as the “Savior of Hip Hop.”
 The video was directed by DJ Tariq of The F.A.M.E.
 Academy, the song was produced by Savilion Beats, and the track’s mixing and scratching were by Memory Man.